sb1994/social_application/README.md

 - Started by adding the form and adding it to the Dashbord compoent.
 - Took some time but found out how to get the geolocation from the browser using the geoloacation API that comes with the browser.
 - Fixed bug where I forgot to add the bearer token to the axios authorization headers

+### 11/12/2019

+-Deployed the Mern App to heroku and tested some of the routes